cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 __Expressiveness criteria__ "determine whether a graphical language can express the desired information" (Mackinlay 1986).

 Facts can be expressed if the graphic encodes only and all the facts in the set.

-###Evaluation scenarios

-As mentioned above, Lam et al. (2012) provides an overview of multiple evaluation scenarios.
-The overview was the result of a literature review of visualization study goals over 800 visualization publications.
-The results represent a descriptiEach evaluation scenario has associated goals.
-The goal of the evaluation should determine the methods used in the evaluation:

-The scenarios are sorted into those for __understanding data analysis__:

-- __Understanding environments and work practices__ - Glean design insight through gaining a better understanding of the "work, analysis, or information processing practices by a given group of people with or without software use" (Lam et al. 2012)
-- __Evaluating visual data analysis and reasoning__ - Assesment of how a visualization tool "supports analysis and reasoning about data and helps to derive relevant knowledge in a given domain" (Lam et al. 2012)
-- __Evaluating communication through visualization__ - Assessment of "communicative value of a visualization or visual representation in regards to goals such as teaching/learning, idea presentation, or casual use" (Lam et al. 2012)
-- __Evaluating collaborative data analysis__ - Understanding the extent to which a visualization tool "supports collaborative data analysis by groups of people"

-and for __understanding visualizations__:

-- __Evaluating user performance__ - Objectively measuing how specific features of a visualization affect the performance of people using a system
-- __Evaluating user experience__ - Eliciting "subjective feedback and opinions on a visualization tool" (Lam et al. 2012)
-- __Evaluating visualization algorithms__ - Capturing and mesuring "characteristics of a visualization algorithm" (Lam et al. 2012)

-In this paradigm, evaluation is not restricted to just visualizations, but also on the processes of data analysis that visualizations support.

 ###Science vs design